GUIDE Japan Shopping Q&A Some common questions, answered

 A: In general, most shops won't haggle about prices.
-At any big name shop, at best they have a price-matching system.
+At any big name shop, at best, they have a price-matching system.
 In the smaller, privately owned shops you will occasionally find places willing to make a deal.
 If something is a bit too pricey it doesn't hurt to ask, but generally, expect to pay what's marked.
 On the note of smaller shops: Credit cards are gaining in acceptance but Japan is still largely a cash-based country.
-Be sure to carry paper money, and don't feel bad for paying for a small purchase with a 10,000 yen bill.
+Be sure to carry cash, and don't feel bad for paying for a small purchase with a 10,000 yen bill.

 Q: How does tax exemption work?

 A: As of October 2017, check for the “Tax-Free Shop” logo or ask a sales assistant if the shop offers tax-free purchases.
 Be sure to bring your passport with you (or your cruise ship tourist permit).
 Spend over 5,000 yen on either general goods or consumables.
 After purchasing your goods, take the items, your receipt and your passport to the tax-free counter and fill out the forms.
 The VAT will be immediately deducted from your purchase, and your items will be placed in a special bag for tax-free items.
 Be sure to keep your Record of Purchase and submit it to customs when you leave Japan.
 For more information, please refer to our Tax-Free Shopping Guide

 A: Most shops, especially in tourist areas, offer a free (or reasonably priced) wrapping service upon purchase.
 If you tell the clerk your items are a gift, they will wrap up your items for you, saving you the time and effort.
 Just make sure to keep track of what's what.
 It can be difficult to remember everything you've bought after a lot of shopping when everything is so nicely wrapped.

 Q: What should I do when I want to try something on?